Stocks, U.S. yields gain ahead of Fed chair Powell's Jackson Hole speech - Up News Info

 Article content

-NEW YORK/LONDON — Global equity markets and U.S. Treasury yields rose on Tuesday as positive U.S. vaccination news and easing worries about the U.S. tapering stimulus lifted sentiment ahead of a key speech by Federal Reserve Chair Jerome Powell later this week.
-Powell is due to speak on Friday at the Fed’s annual economic symposium at Jackson Hole, Wyoming.
-Worries the Fed was edging closer to tapering its stimulus weighed on global markets last week, but investors are now much less confident Powell’s speech at Jackson Hole will indicate a timeline for winding down the Fed’s bond-buying program.
+NEW YORK/LONDON — Global equity markets and U.S. Treasury yields rose on Tuesday as positive U.S. vaccination news lifted sentiment, and as investors grew less worried the Federal Reserve was set to announce a timetable for tapering stimulus measures.
+Fed Chair Jerome Powell is to speak on Friday at the Fed’s annual economic symposium at Jackson Hole, Wyoming.
+Last week, investors were worried the Fed was edging closer to tapering, or winding down its bond-buying program, but now they are much less confident Powell’s speech will indicate such a timeline.

 Advertisement